-Trimetrexate Uses, Dosage, Side Effects, Food Interaction and all others data.
+Trimetrexate Uses, Dosage, Side Effects and more

 A nonclassical folic acid inhibitor through its inhibition of the enzyme dihydrofolate reductase.
 It is being tested for efficacy as an antineoplastic agent and as an antiparasitic agent against pneumocystis pneumonia in AIDS patients.
 Myelosuppression is its dose-limiting toxic effect.